 Brian gained his PhD in sport psychology from the University of Southampton in 1998; and has trained and mentored many golf psychology practitioners over the last two decades.
 He is also trained in hypnosis and bereavement counselling.
 In 2010 he was awarded a Fellowship by the British Association of Sport and Exercise Sciences in recognition of ‘esteemed personal achievement, skills, knowledge and service to BASES and the sport and exercise science community’.

-Married to Kim with 3 daughters, Brian has an active Christian faith, enjoys Quentin Tarantino films, and is a lifelong Chelsea supporter.
+Brian has an active Christian faith, enjoys Quentin Tarantino films, and is a lifelong Chelsea supporter.